-Astigmatism can significantly interfere with your daily life.
-Your eyes may have so much trouble focusing on objects that they become fatigued, leading to other painful symptoms.
+Astigmatism can significantly interfere with the normal functions of daily life and often occurs in combination with nearsightedness or farsightedness.
+Because of astigmatism, the eyes have so much trouble focusing on objects that they become very fatigued.
+This fatigue can lead to other pains and side effects.
 Many people with astigmatism have never experienced clear vision.
-Astigmatism often occurs in combination with nearsightedness or farsightedness, requiring a three-part prescription for glasses and/or contact lenses.

 Astigmatism is a common eye disorder that causes blurred vision at all distances.
-In most cases astigmatism can be treated with an eye laser treatment, and in cases of higher visual disorders we can offer lens surgery.
+In most cases, astigmatism can be treated with an eye laser treatment, and in the case of higher visual disorders, we can offer lens surgery.
 This makes it possible for us to offer you a life without glasses and contact lenses.

 Astigmatism - The Problem in Detail